 Known for playing mostly with ‘just a drummer’ WiL mesmerizes listeners with his unusual strumming technique while creating lush, fat and full acoustic guitar sounds that have become signature to the live experience’ but it has taken the better part 20 years to get there and he’s still not done.
 Fastidious.
 Yes.
 Meticulous.
 Yes.
 A.D.D.??
 Probably, but it’s precisely this that has landed him some pretty cool gigs.
 Standouts include opening for soul legend Mavis Staples, Canadian Indie darling, Feist and one of his music heroes, Ray LaMontagne.

 Although the past two years have been tough for musicians and the musical community in general, the time away from playing, for WiL at least, yielded a whole new album's worth of deeply personal material.
-Never before has he been so invested in making the album of his dreams and so in order to convert the dream to a reality he called on an old musical compatriot, Bryden Baird, whom he met while making the album 'By December' in 2007.
-The idea, at first, was to see if Bryden may like to lend his skill on the horns to, at least, a few of the new tracks.
-After a few listens in though, Bryden, was so taken with the new material that he signed on to co-produce the entire album.
+Never before has he been so invested in making the album of his dreams and so in order to convert the dream to a reality he called on musical compatriot, Bryden Baird who has lent his musical skills to previous albums.
+The idea, at first, was for Bryden to play horns on a few tracks but after a few listens Bryden signed on to mix and co-produce the entire album.